-The reconciliation of net income and stockholders' equity of the individual financial statements prepared in accordance with accounting practices adopted in Brazil applicable to institutions authorized to operate by the Brazilian Central Bank (BACEN) and the consolidated financial statements prepared in accordance with the International Accounting Standard - IAS 34 ("BACEN GAAP and IFRS Reconciliation"), referring to the nine-month period ended September 30, 2024, prepared under the responsibility of the Bank's Management, as described in Note 33(a), in compliance with BACEN standards, is presented as supplementary information for the purposes of IAS 34.
-This reconciliation was submitted to review procedures performed in conjunction with the review of the Bank's consolidated financial statements to conclude whether it is reconciled with the consolidated financial statements and the accounting records, as applicable.
-Based on our review, nothing has come to our attention that causes us to believe that this BACEN GAAP and IFRS Reconciliation has not been prepared, in all material respects, in a consistent manner with the consolidated financial statements taken as a whole.
+The reconciliation of net income and stockholders' equity of the individual financial statements prepared in accordance with accounting practices adopted in Brazil applicable to institutions authorized to operate by the Brazilian Central Bank - BACEN and the consolidated financial statements prepared in accordance with International Accounting Standard (IFRS) ("BACEN GAAP and IFRS Reconciliation"), for the year ended December 31, 2024, prepared under the responsibility of the Bank's management, as described in Note 33 (a), in compliance with the requirements of the BACEN standards, is presented as supplementary information for the purposes of IFRS.
+This information was submitted to audit procedures performed in conjunction with the audit of the Bank's consolidated financial statements for the purpose of expressing an opinion on whether it is reconciled with the consolidated financial statements and accounting records, as applicable.
+In our opinion, this BACEN GAAP and IFRS Reconciliation has been properly prepared, in all material respects, and is consistent with the consolidated financial statements taken as a whole.